karbomusic/TCPThing/README.md

 Binaries:
 - You can download the latest binaries from the /bin/release folder.

-ToDo: Add option to set TCPKeepAliveInterval
+ToDo: Add option to set TCPKeepAliveInterval, better clarify IP/ports in displayed outputs.